AlekseyKorzik/bacalhau/docs/docs/setting-up/running-node/test-network.md

 Before you join the demo Bacalhau network or any private network, you can test locally.

-To test, you can set environment variable `export PREDICTABLE_API_PORT=1` to point devstack to run on port 20000 and execute the `bacalhau devstack` command, which runs locally a cluster of 4 nodes - one requester and 3 compute.
+To test, you can set environment variable `export PREDICTABLE_API_PORT=1` to point devstack to run on port 20000 and execute the `bacalhau devstack` command, which runs locally a cluster of 4 nodes: one requester and 3 compute.

 ```bash
 export PREDICTABLE_API_PORT=1